stoplightio/spectral/docs/guides/4-custom-rulesets.md

 - `rules` (required): An array of rules.
 See [Rules](./4a-rules.md) for more details.
 - `extends` (optional): A reference to other rulesets.
 Used to extend and customize existing rulesets.
 See [Extends](./4b-extends.md) for more details.
 - `formats` (optional): The format that the ruleset should apply to.
-For example `oas3` for any OpenAPI v3.x descriptions.
+For example, `oas3` for any OpenAPI v3.x descriptions.
 Can be applied at the ruleset and/or rule level.
 See [Formats](#formats) for more details.
 - `documentationUrl` (optional): A URL that contains more information about the ruleset and rules in it.
 Can help provide users more context on why the ruleset exists and how it should be used.
 See [Documentation URL](#documentation-url) for more details.
 - `parserOptions` (optional): Can be used to tune the severity of duplicate keys or invalid values in your ruleset.
 See [Parsing Options](#parsing-options) for more details.
-- `aliases` (optional): An array of key-value pairs that can be used to define commonly used JSONPath expressions, to be reused across a ruleset.
+- `aliases` (optional): An array of key-value pairs that can be used to define commonly used JSONPath expressions to be reused across a ruleset.
 See [Aliases](./4c-aliases.md) for more details.
 - `overrides` (optional): Can be used to customize which formats, files, or parts of files, that a ruleset should be applied to.
 See [Overrides](./4d-overrides.md) for more details.

 Rules are the most important part of a ruleset.
 For more details on rules and its properties, see [Rules](./4a-rules.md).